tsonak23/Data-Cleaning_SQL_Layoffs/README.md

 set layoff_date = to_char(layoff_date, 'MM/DD/YYYY');

---Checked for the rows where both columns mentioned are null or blank--
+#️⃣--Checked for the rows where both columns mentioned are null or blank--

 select * from layoffs_staging
 where total_laid_off is null and